computer-science-one/cs101-book/README.md

 ### No semicolons

-Several popular programming languages require the termination of lines of code with a semicolon (`;`).
+Some popular programming languages require the termination of lines of code with a semicolon (`;`).
 This is a tough habit to learn.
 Ruby does not require semicolons to terminate statements.
 However, the Ruby interpreter does _tolerate_ semicolons.
 If you're coming from another language and can't drop the semicolon habit, Ruby won't complain about it.

 ### ~~No~~ Few surprises